AungThiha/KMPTemplate/README.md

 # KMP Project

 > ⚠️ **Project Setup Instructions Outdated**
-> Instructions provided in the file "How To Set Up and Run the KMP Project.pdf" is outdated.
+> The instructions in *How To Set Up and Run the KMP Project.pdf* are outdated.
 Fleet IDE is no longer supported.
-New instructions will be available before 14 Jun 2025
+Updated setup steps will be available before 14 June 2025.
+> **Side note:** Normally, setup instructions would be included in the README.
+However, because this project was originally submitted as a university assignment (where professors were unfamiliar with Markdown), the instructions were written in a PDF instead.
+The updated setup guide will be included directly in the README.

 A template to jumpstart a KMP/CMP project with modularization, clean architecture, MVVM and UDF.